Russell Targ

-Russell Targ (born April 11, 1934) is an American physicist, parapsychologist, and author who is best known for his work on remote viewing.
+Russell Targ (born April 11, 1934) is an American physicist, parapsychologist, and author.

 Targ joined Stanford Research Institute (SRI) in 1972, where he and Harold E. Puthoff coined the term "remote viewing" for the practice of seeking impressions about a distant or unseen target using parapsychological means.
 Later, he worked with Puthoff on the US Defense Intelligence Agency's Stargate Project.

 Targ's work on remote viewing has been characterized as pseudoscience and has also been criticized for lack of rigor.

 Early life, education and career

 Targ was born in Chicago.
 He is the son of William Targ, an American book editor who was well-known and respected in the field of commercial publishing.
 According to Martin Gardner, Targ was introduced to the paranormal by his father whose Chicago bookstore carried a variety of paranormal works and whose later published works at Putnam included a biography of Helena Blavatsky, founder of the Theosophical Society, and Erich von Däniken's Chariots of the Gods.

 Targ received a B.S. in physics from Queens College in 1954.
 From 1954 to 1956, he completed two years of graduate work in physics at Columbia University without taking a degree.